metadriverse/metadrive/README.md

 #### Observation Config

-- use_rgb(bool): If you want to use camera data, please set this to True.
+- use_image(bool): If you want to use camera data, please set this to True.

 - rgb_clip(bool): Squeeze the value between \[0, 255\] to \[0.0, 1.0\]

 - vehicle_config(dict): Sensor parameters for vehicle

-- image_buffer_name(str): decided which camera image to use (mini_map or front camera).
+- image_source(str): decided which camera image to use (mini_map or front camera).
 Now we only support capture one image as a part of observation.

 #### Action Config